grafana/metrictank/docs/render-path.md

 ## canonical form

-canonical form comes into play when we need to normalize (through consolidation of points) a series, to be at a higher interval.
+a series is in canonical form when after it is normalized (through consolidation of points) to be at a higher interval, it has the same amount of points with the same timestamps as a "native" quantized series of that higher interval.
-It essentially means a series looks like a "native" fixed series of that higher interval, with respect to how many points it contains and which timestamps they have.

 It is important here to keep in mind that consolidated points get the timestamp of the last of its input points (postmarking).